tristanpendergrass/idle-game/notes/Combat.md

 * Support spell that increases loot from this combat.
 Or increases mxp gained if lose the combat.
 * Support spell that gives a chance to recover other spells used in this combat
 * Mirror the move of the opponent.
+* Buff punches.
+This playstyle of using a couple punches (or one big punch) should be particularly effect against some monsters.

 # Tag ideas
 Monsters have tags that alter combat with them in some way.